IBM-Bluemix-Docs/java/spring-metrics.md

 ```
 {: codeblock}

 Micrometer also supports the `@Timed` annotation, which can be used to collect timing information for supported method calls.
-It's worth noting that this annotation cannot be used to time arbitrary methods, as it requires container support to collect the data. `@Timed` annotations are supported for operations backed by a servlet container, for example, Spring MVC, Webflux, or Jersey service methods.
+It's worth noting that this annotation cannot be used to time arbitrary methods, as it requires container support to collect the data. `@Timed` annotations are supported for operations that are backed by a servlet container, for example, Spring MVC, Webflux, or Jersey service methods.

 To be more selective about what timing information is collected, set the `management.metrics.web.server.auto-time-requests` property to `false`, and use the `@Timed` annotation on individual service methods, or controllers: